-In an ideal world, traveling would be hassle free.
+In an ideal world, travelling would be hassle-free.
 You can wear whatever you want; no one will care.
 You can go to the airport with bottled liquids and not be asked to check them in or surrender them.
 You can go through the security without a complete stranger feeling the small of your back, your torso, and your chest to make sure you're not carrying something lethal.
 But the world is not perfect and far from being safe.
 The threats are real, and if you want to get to your destination in one piece, you should be thankful that airports take security matters seriously.

 You may not be able to change airport policy (or eradicate world threats for that matter), but you can certainly make your airport experience as comfortable as possible.
 You can begin by ensuring that passing through security will be smooth and one of the most efficient ways of doing this is knowing the worst things to wear in an airport (and not wear them).